 - Girls: Long sleeved white shirt or blouse, black knee length skirt, white socks/neutral tights, black shoes OR black trousers, black socks, black shoes

 - Senior Ensemble members:

-- Male: Long sleeved white shirt, black jacket, black bow tie, black trousers, black socks and black shoes
+- Male: Long sleeved black shirt, black trousers, black socks and black shoes NEW

-- Female: ¾ or full length sleeved black shirt and long black floor-length skirt OR long black dress, dark/neutral tights and black shoes
+- Female: ¾ or full length sleeved black shirt and long black floor-length skirt/ trousers OR long black dress, dark/neutral tights and black shoes

 Occasionally, ensembles perform more informally wearing black CMA polo shirts.
 These can be purchased from the online shop.